Hughclaw18/Enterprise_Rag/README.md

 # Enterprise Document Master 🔮

-An AI-powered Q&A system for corporate earnings transcripts, built with Retrieval Augmented Generation (RAG), LangChain, and Streamlit.
+An AI-powered Q&A system for corporate earnings transcripts, built with RAG, LangChain, Streamlit, and **NVIDIA NeMo** models.

 ## 📋 Table of Contents
 - [Features](#-features)